regenrek/slash-commands/README.md

 - Use `ask-gpt-pro-api` when you need API-based access to GPT-5 Pro
 - Use `ask-oracle` to quickly gather code bundles for debugging sessions
 - Use `solidjs-rules` and `component-cleanup` when working with SolidJS codebases
+- Use `token-shorterner` to optimize text content for AI token windows

 ## Links